1487quantum/conifer-dashboard/README.md

 # fyp-conifer-dashboard
-The dashboard for the autnomous vehicle
+A web-based dashboard for the autonomous vehicle